ipld/go-ipld-prime/schema/gen/go/HACKME.md

 - 1: the readonly thing a native caller uses
 - 2: the builder thing a native caller uses
 - 3: the readonly typed node
-- 4: the builder for typed node
+- 4: the builder/assembler for typed node
 - 5: the readonly representation node
-- 6: the builder via representation
+- 6: the builder/assembler via representation
 - 7: and a maybe wrapper

 (And these are just the ones nominally visible in the exported API surface!